kodurusurya/INT301-Assignment-CA2/README.md

 Login and Signup page Created using the concepts of Php, Mysql

-user need to Signup first using an email id(email id should not been use before). and along with the email id the user need to been also enter a username(minimum 5 characters). and a password(atleast 1 uppercase, 1 special character, 1 lowercase, 1 number). all the data is stored in the database using phpmyadmin and Mysql.
+user need to Signup first using an email id(email id should not been use before). and along with the email id the user need to been also enter a username(must be an unused one). and a password(atleast 1 uppercase, 1 special character, 1 lowercase, 1 number). all the data is stored in the database using phpmyadmin and Mysql.

 Login